ntk148v/til/virtualization/README.md

 Kernel-based Virtual Machine (KVM) is a Linux kernel module, which has been part of the mainline kernel since version 2.6.20 which was released on Feb 5th, 2007.

+Before this point, the [prevailing open-source virtualization platform was Xen](https://en.wikipedia.org/wiki/Timeline_of_virtualization_technologies).
+The Xen architecture required a highly specialized, paravirtualized guest kernel to achieve acceptable performance, and its design philosophy necessitated a separate, highly privileged administrative OS known as the "Dom0" management domain to control hardware and orchestrate unprivileged guest domains.
+This architecture was inherently complex and required maintaining substantial out-of-tree kernel patches.

+Instead of attempting to engineer a massive, monolithic hypervisor from scratch, the architects of KVM recognized a profound reality: the standard Linux kernel already performed the exact functions required of a modern hypervisor.
+The Linux kernel was already highly optimized to schedule competing processes across multiple CPU cores, manage complex physical memory allocations, and handle a vast array of hardware device drivers.
+Therefore, KVM was simply developed as a loadable kernel module (`kvm.ko`) that extends Linux's inherent native capabilities

 ```sh
 # Check what's loaded right now
 lsmod | grep kvm